Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 Dr. Cathy: Euthanasia, often called humane euthanasia, is a gentle passing from awake, to sleep, to coma, to death caused by a lethal combination of injectable medications.

-Dr. Cathy: Incurable suffering – our pets' give us so much and make our lives so awesome, that if something can’t be fixed and they are suffering, it’s time to let them go.
+Dr. Cathy: Incurable suffering.
+Our pets give us so much and make our lives so awesome, that if something can’t be fixed and they are suffering, it’s time to let them go.

-Dr. Cathy: This is a tough question as it is not my decision but the owners.
-However, owners frequently ask me “What would you do if this were your dog?”
+Dr. Cathy: This is a tough question as it is not my decision but the owner's.
+However, owners frequently ask me, “What would you do if this were your dog?”
 A few things I would consider in combination are:

-- Cancers that are inoperable
+- Inoperable Cancers

 - Tumors that would cause the dog to bleed to death slowly

 Any of the things I mentioned considered alone could potentially be fixed if that were the only thing going on; but with advanced age and extenuating circumstances, these may be indicators of time to let your dog pass on.

 Q4: If My Dog Has Not Suffered an Injury or Does Not Have a Terminal Illness, How Do I Know When It Is Time to Say Goodbye?